Bira/octopus-carnival/_posts/2016-10-15-pathfinder-df-cleric.md

 let's use that!

 Once again we managed to hit all the major points of the original character.
-Her mandatory disadvantage is the Vow, which about as annoying as Pacifism (Cannot Harm Innocents) and is priced accordingly.
+Her mandatory disadvantage is the Vow, which about as inconvenient as Pacifism (Cannot Harm Innocents) and is priced accordingly.
 Kyra spends one point in extra starting cash in order to afford the scimitar (which has the same stats as a thrusting broadsword).
 Instead of a sling she uses a bow, because that's how